The Concepts and Principles of ICZM

 ICZM must be based on an ecosystem method.
-It is an analytical management method which looks at the chemical, physical and biological interaction between the various parts of the system with respect to natural and human factors which act both as system input and output.
+It is an analytical management method which looks at the chemical, physical and biological interaction between the various parts of the system with respect to natural and human factors which act both as system inputs and outputs.

 Although ICZM is a cohesive and integrated process, it takes a variety of shapes.
 Based on international experiences three elements are always present in ICZM programs.
-These are as follows:
+They are as follows:

 - A comprehensive spatial-PHYSICAL program